PrincetonUniversity/job_defense_shield/docs/index.md

 # Defend the Hardware

-**Job Defense Shield** is a software tool for sending automated email alerts to users and for creating reports for system administrators.
-It was written to be used with the [Jobstats](https://github.com/PrincetonUniversity/jobstats) job monitoring platform.
+**Job Defense Shield** is a software tool for sending automated email alerts to HPC users and for creating reports for system administrators.
+It is a component of the [Jobstats](https://github.com/PrincetonUniversity/jobstats) job monitoring platform.

 Automated email alerts to users are available for these cases: